Down Neck, Newark, NJ |

 Polish tenants on the second floor.
 The bathrooms, of course, had outdoor exposure.

-I remember our house had easy access to the Central Railroad Station, which was located on Ferry Street.
-You could either walk through a junkyard, and climb a 30 percent incline to the rear of the railroad station, or walk about a half-mile around the junkyard and a coal yard to the station.
-The coal yard had horse drawn wagons, which would pick up a load of coal and deliver it to local customers.
 In the wintertime, we would get together with our Polish neighbors to look for coal along the railroad tracks.
 We would each carry a small coal shuttle, climb the embankment at the train station, and pick up chunks of soft coal that had fallen off the empty coal cars on their way back to the mines.
 I remember scampering up and down the incline and gathering up buckets full of coal, which would make very good heat. |